nemanja-stanarevic/intro-to-rp/intro-to-rp.md

 ```

-This code is easy to reason about - operations are performed one after another,
+This code is easy to reason about—operations are performed one after another,
 in the specified order.
-However, this is not very efficient - each `fetchUrl`
+However, this is not very efficient—each `fetchUrl`
 call is independent from one another and thus easily parallelized, yet this code
 executes them serially.
 Furthermore, each `fetchUrl` operation involves network
 IO and will block the execution thread while waiting for IO to complete.